Oct 02, 2022

 Individuals who suspect a Pegasus infection should additionally utilize a backup device, ideally using GrapheneOS, for secure communication.

 Google deleted seven applications promoted as employee and kid trackers from the Play Store some years ago.
 The tech titan took a dim view of their overreaching functions, which included GPS device monitoring, SMS message access, contact list theft, and potentially the disclosure of conversation taking place in messaging apps.
-Google has also prohibited the use of stalkerware adverts.
+Google has also prohibited the use of stalkerware advertisements.
 However, some apps appear to be slipping through the cracks.

 When it comes to parental control applications, Apple has clamped down, citing privacy-invading functionalities as the basis for removal.
 For parents who wish to limit their child’s gadget usage, the firm offers Screen Time, its own parental device control program.
 Furthermore, the business does not permit sideloading, which Apple claims prevents mobile threats from spreading within the iOS ecosystem.